Butter Brickle: In popular culture

 In the TV show Danny Phantom, the villain Vlad Plasmius sometimes shouts "Oh, Butter Brickle!" or the names of other snack foods in anger as a euphemism.

 This confectionary made an appearance on Ali G, and then an Ali G parody on The Simpsons.

 In the episode "Hello, I Love You" on the TV series Northern Exposure (season 5 episode 15), Ruth-Anne Miller and Walt Kupfer share Butter Brickle ice cream in their broken-down truck to celebrate the birth of Miranda Bliss Tambo Vincoeur.

 In the Pixar movie Up, Russell tells his friend Carl that he and his father would sit on the curb and have an ice cream cone while counting cars.
 His father would always have a Butter Brickle cone.

 In the TV show Two and a Half Men, Rose requests Charlie to bring her some Butter Brickle ice cream.

 In the TV show The Sopranos, Phil Leotardo says, "who do you think's keeping Ginny in Butter Brickle?".

 In episode "Ice Cream of Margie: With the Light Blue Hair" on the TV series The Simpsons (season 18 episode 7), Homer stands in underwear as pieces from an ice cream uniform fly onto his body.
 When fully dressed, he looks straight to the audience and says in a serious accent, "Butter Brickle!"

 In the 1963 film Soldier in the Rain, Steve McQueen and Jackie Gleason share Butter Brickle ice cream.

 In the episode "Angela's New Best Friend" on the TV series Who's the Boss (season 2 episode 22), Angela gets upset when she can't find her Butter Brickle ice cream and Tony tells her "Some other person ate it." when in fact it was just in another spot in the freezer.

 In the film Ice Cream Man (1995) the flavor is named as the favorite of the titular character.

+In the DC comic Titans: Hard Feelings (2025), the Justice League Unlimited cafeteria being out of butter brickle is the final straw for Killer Frost to decide to once again become a villain.